Average Garden Landscaping Cost in the UK

 Most gardens require clearance before the work starts.
 It means getting rid of old turfing, cutting back overgrown plants, removing old paving, and clearing out the rubbish.
 Garden clearance costs between £300 and £1,000, depending on the state of the garden.
 If skips are needed, a 6-yard skip would cost between £200 and £250.
 A waste clearance company would charge £60 per load.
 Access is an important factor.
 Uneasy access, like narrow staircases or doors, adds labour time and expense.
 Neglected or overgrown gardens also require more labour and machinery, boosting the overall price tag.

 A new lawn enhances the appearance and texture of any garden.
 Natural turf has a cost between £10 to £20 per square metre when installed.
 Preparation, topsoil, and turf laying are included in the price.
 Artificial grass is also a low-maintenance favourite.
 It is £55 to £75 per square metre.
-Although artificial turf costs more to start with, it saves on future maintenance.
+Although artificial turf costs more to start with, it saves on future garden maintenance.
 Artificial turf also copes in dark or high-use locations where actual grass does not.
 Preparing the base for artificial turf involves more time and effort.
 This is because the ground needs levelling, compaction, and the addition of a weed membrane and aggregate base.

 Adding a patio provides you with a solid, clean space for seating or entertaining.
 Garden paving prices vary with material, design, and size of the area.
 Concrete slabs are by far the cheapest option at £50 per square metre, excluding labour.
 Sandstone paving would set you back anything between £60 and £100 per square metre, with porcelain tiles costing anywhere between £80 and £120 per square metre.
 In simple terms, the final price will depend upon how much preparation work is involved.
 Uneven terrain or poor drainage adds to labour time.
 Intricate paving designs like herringbone or circular are also more expensive.
 Labourers will charge between £100 and £150 per day.